 • Complete Guide To Microphone Preamplifier Specifications

-As an aside, microphone preamps often also provide a source of +48 volt phantom power in order to power the active microphones that may be plugged into them.
+As an aside, microphone preamps often also provide a source of +48 volt phantom power to power the active microphones that may be plugged into them.

 For more information on phantom power, check out my article What Is Phantom Power And How Does It Work With Microphones?

-The Focusrite Scarlett 2i2 (link to check the price on Amazon) is a popular audio interface with 2 combo inputs (mic/line/instrument) capable of supplying phantom power.
+The Focusrite Scarlett 2i2 (link to check the price on Amazon) is a popular audio interface with two combo inputs (mic/line/instrument) capable of supplying phantom power.

-The Heritage Audio 1084 (link to check the price on Amazon) is an example of a standalone solid-state preamp/EQ complete with phantom power; 80 dB of Class A preamp gain, and equalizer.
+The Heritage Audio 1084 (link to check the price at Sweetwater) is an example of a standalone solid-state preamp/EQ complete with phantom power; 80 dB of Class A preamp gain, and equalizer.

 So How Does The Microphone Gain Affect Microphone Signals?